• Undergraduate

 Your study reaches Master's level in the fourth year, where your studies will culminate in a substantial research project.

-This work will see you investigate all aspects of the design of a chemical plant.
+You will also investigate all aspects of the design of a chemical plant.

 Your projects throughout the course will see you develop your skills in cutting-edge laboratories available at Imperial, including the state-of-the-art Carbon Capture Pilot Plant.